nodejs/node/doc/guides/cpp-style-guide.md

 Coding guidelines are based on the following guides (highest priority first):

-1. This document
+1. This document.
-2. The [Google C++ Style Guide][]
+2. The [Google C++ Style Guide][].
-3. The ISO [C++ Core Guidelines][]
+3. The ISO [C++ Core Guidelines][].

-In general code should follow the C++ Core Guidelines, unless overridden by the Google C++ Style Guide or this document.
-At the moment these guidelines are checked manually by reviewers, with the goal to validate this with automatic tools.
+In general, code should follow the C++ Core Guidelines, unless overridden by the Google C++ Style Guide or this document.
+At the moment these guidelines are checked manually by reviewers with the goal to validate this with automatic tools.

 ## Formatting